 - Leadership and Coordination.
 The DaSy Center coordinates regularly with other national projects and organizations around issues related to early childhood data systems to ensure that the Center’s work is addressing the critical needs of those in early intervention and preschool special education as well as the general early childhood field.

 The DaSy Center is a collaborative effort of the following institutions:

 - U.S. Department of Education, Office of Special Education Programs

 - Applied Engineering Management (AEM) Corporation

-- Center for Technology in Education (CTE) at Johns Hopkins University
+- Center for Technology in Education, Johns Hopkins University

 In addition, the Center has a strong cadre of expert consultants who can be called upon to support Center activities.
 These experts bring deep knowledge and extensive experience about Part C and Part B preschool programs, policies and regulations, personnel, and state early childhood service and data systems.

 The Office of Special Education Programs (OSEP) is dedicated to improving results for infants, toddlers, children and youth with disabilities ages birth through 21 by providing leadership and financial support to assist states and local districts.
 The information on the DaSy website does not necessarily reflect the views of OSEP.